-Other Types of Harassment
+Bullying and Other Types of Harassment

 The district encourages all students and staff members to foster a climate of mutual respect for others in order to enhance the district's educational purpose and the program designed to achieve that purpose.
 Each student is expected to respect the rights and privileges of other students, teachers, and district staff members.
-Students shall not engage in harassment motivated by race, color, religion, national origin, or disability and directed toward another student.
+Students shall not engage in harassment motivated by age, race, color, ancestry, national origin, sex, handicap or disability, marital status, religion, political affiliation, sexual orientation, gender identity and/or gender expression and directed toward another student.
 A substantiated charge of harassment against a student shall result in disciplinary action.

 The term "harassment" includes repeated, unwelcome, and offensive slurs, jokes, or other oral, written, graphic, or physical conduct relating to an individual's race, color, religion, national origin, or disability that creates an intimidating, hostile, or offensive educational environment.
+The term also includes threatening to cause harm or bodily injury to another student, engaging in sexually intimidating conduct, causing physical damage to the property of another student, subjecting another student to physical confinement or restraint, or maliciously taking any action that substantially harms another student 's physical or emotional health or safety.